Saleslogix/argos-sample/README.md

 2\.	change to the base directory where you cloned [Argos SDK][argos-sdk], eg:

-		cd \projects\sage\mobile
+		cd \projects\mobile

 3\.
 Execute the following commands (clone command shown with READ-ONLY URL; if you have commit rights, use the appropriate Read+Write URL).

 		cd products
-		git clone git://github.com/SageSalesLogix/argos-sample.git
+		git clone git://github.com/Saleslogix/argos-sample.git

-    __Note:__ If you're downloading and extracting the zip file instead of using git directly, the top-level folder in your download will probably be named something like "SageSalesLogix-argos-sample-nnnnn".
+    __Note:__ If you're downloading and extracting the zip file instead of using git directly, the top-level folder in your download will probably be named something like "Saleslogix-argos-sample-nnnnn".
 You'll want to rename this folder to argos-sample, and put it under your products sub-folder.
 You'll end up with a folder structure like this:

         ...\mobile\argos-sdk
         ...\mobile\products\argos-sample